Skip to main content

 Committees, Liaisons, and Functions:

-The various designated committees (and sub-committees) have been established to help keep Stonehurst the beautiful and well run community it is today.
+The various designated committees (and sub-committees) have been established to help keep Stonehurst the beautiful and well-run community it is today.
 It takes a village to support the village and your assistance is always greatly appreciated.
 If you would like to volunteer to be on a committee, please see the process for joining a committee.

 Budget Committee - Chair is a Board member.
 Committee members are preferred to be homeowners because responsibilities involve financial commitments of the membership.
 Description of the duties of the Budget committee.